eugenecohen-osu/chi-gem5/chi-report.md

 ### SE Pitfalls

-Initially the intent was to use the ARM processor architecdture for the CHI coherency work because it seemed like the most natural fit - the AMBA CHI specfication originates from ARM, ARM products have the longest history with CHI, and the gem5 build for ARM selects CHI as it's default coherency protocol.
+Initially the intent was to use the ARM processor architecture for the CHI coherency work because it seemed like the most natural fit - the AMBA CHI specification originates from ARM, ARM products have the longest history with CHI, and the gem5 build for ARM selects CHI as it's default coherency protocol.
 So with an ARM variant of gem5 built, we tried to execute the 'threads' program in SE mode and it immediately failed.

 ```fatal: Syscall 435 out of range```